notsavanah/homelessness_shelterdata/README.md

 # homelessness_shelterdata
-An Analysis of U.S. Homelessness Data
+An nalysis of U.S. Homelessness Data

 ## Important Note:
 Data cannot 100% accurately explore complex humanitarian crises such as Homelessness, this data exploration project is only aimed to gather insights into demographic distributions to explore patterns for further research.

-Libraries used
+# Libraries used
 * Python 3.X
 * Pandas
 * Matplotlib.pyplot
 * Seaborn

+# Dataset:

-Dataset: total_capacity – Maximum number of beds per facility
+total_capacity – Maximum number of beds per facility

 occupied_beds – Number of beds currently filled